AnnexMedAnnexMedAnnexMed

 Annexmed Services

-End-to-end cardiac rehab RCM — built for compliance complexity
+End-to-end cardiac rehab RCM, built for compliance complexity

 Phase II Cardiac Rehab Billing

-Per-patient, per-qualifying-event session count monitoring against the 36-session Medicare limit — with proactive identification of patients eligible for 72-session extension and documentation support for medical necessity justification before covered sessions lapse.
+Per-patient, per-qualifying-event session count monitoring against the 36-session Medicare limit, with proactive identification of patients eligible for 72-session extension and documentation support for medical necessity justification before covered sessions lapse.

 Prior Authorization Management

-End-to-end PA management for cardiac rehab programs — event-specific authorization requests, session-block tracking, mid-course renewal management, and MA plan coordination — preventing authorization lapses that interrupt patient care and freeze program revenue.
+End-to-end PA management for cardiac rehab programs, event-specific authorization requests, session-block tracking, mid-course renewal management, and MA plan coordination, preventing authorization lapses that interrupt patient care and freeze program revenue.

-Systematic review and linkage of qualifying cardiac event ICD-10 codes to every claim — covering MI, CABG, PTCA, stable angina, valve replacement, heart transplant, and heart failure LVEF ≤35% — eliminating the medical necessity denials caused by missing or mismatched qualifying diagnoses.
+Systematic review and linkage of qualifying cardiac event ICD-10 codes to every claim, covering MI, CABG, PTCA, stable angina, valve replacement, heart transplant, and heart failure LVEF ≤35%, eliminating the medical necessity denials caused by missing or mismatched qualifying diagnoses.

-Cardiac Rehab Denial Management and Appeals
+Cardiac Rehab Appeals Management

-Targeted appeals for cardiac-rehab-specific denials: physician supervision documentation disputes, session limit exceedance, care plan compliance failures, qualifying diagnosis mismatches, and Phase II/III classification errors — with root cause tracking to prevent recurrence.
+Targeted appeals for cardiac-rehab-specific denials: physician supervision documentation disputes, session limit exceedance, care plan compliance failures, qualifying diagnosis mismatches, and Phase II/III classification errors, with root cause tracking to prevent recurrence.

 ICR Program Billing and Compliance

-Billing management for CMS-approved Intensive Cardiac Rehabilitation (ICR) programs — confirming G0422 eligibility, ICR curriculum approval status, and program-level compliance to prevent the billing violations that arise from using ICR codes without verified CMS program approval.
+Billing management for CMS-approved Intensive Cardiac Rehabilitation (ICR) programs confirming G0422 eligibility, ICR curriculum approval status, and program-level compliance to prevent billing violations that arise from using ICR codes without verified CMS program approval.

 Precision tools for every stage of the cardiac rehab revenue cycle